-The Archives and Special Collections Department develops and manages unique collections under the direction of the Dean of the Libraries.
+The Archives and Special Collections Department develops and manages unique collections under the direction of the University Librarian

 Children's Books

 McConnell Library acquires books for the "Easy" and "Juvenile" collections primarily to support the English, education curricula, and RU community.
 These collections are intended to be representative of children's and young adult literature as well as award winning titles and titles receiving starred reviews in professional literature.
 This collection includes both fiction and non-fiction books.